KmolYuan/reveal-yaml-rs/README.md

     - title: Vertical slide 2
 - title: Horizontal slide 2
 ```
-This work supports YAML 1.2, and anchor function for specific fields, such as content blocks.
+This work supports YAML 1.2, and the anchor function supports for specific fields, such as content blocks.

 ### Layout